swiftlang/swift-evolution/proposals/testing/NNNN-image-attachments-in-swift-testing-windows.md

   /// If the target image encoder does not support variable-quality encoding,
   /// the value of the `encodingQuality` argument is ignored.
   ///
-  /// If `clsid` does not represent an image encoder type supported by WIC, the
+  /// If `clsid` does not represent an image encoder class supported by WIC, the
   /// result is undefined.
-For a list of image encoders supported by WIC, see
+For a list of image encoder classes supported by WIC,
-  /// the documentation for the [`IWICBitmapEncoder`](https://learn.microsoft.com/en-us/windows/win32/api/wincodec/nn-wincodec-iwicbitmapencoder)
+  /// see the documentation for the [`IWICBitmapEncoder`](https://learn.microsoft.com/en-us/windows/win32/api/wincodec/nn-wincodec-iwicbitmapencoder)
   /// class.
-  public init(_ clsid: CLSID, encodingQuality: Float = 1.0)
+  public init(encoderCLSID: CLSID, encodingQuality: Float = 1.0)
 }
 ```